spatie/data-transfer-object/README.md

 }
 ```

-By adding doc blocks to our properties, their values will be validated agains the given type;
+By adding doc blocks to our properties, their values will be validated against the given type;
 and a `TypeError` will be thrown if the value doesn't comply with the given type.

 This are the possible ways of declaring types: